Unity-Technologies/mr-example-meta-openxr/README.md

 ![FollowPreset](Documentation/images/follow-preset.png)

 The **Spatial Panel Manipulator** displays a video player to communicate basic input mapping for the SampleScene.
 User’s have the ability to move the canvas in space by grabbing the canvas by either the header or handle at the bottom of the canvas.
-Billboarding with the Lazy Follow component is on the prefab by default, with the positional transformation of the canvas being determined by the direct/ray interactor.
+Bill-boarding with the Lazy Follow component is on the prefab by default, with the positional transformation of the canvas being determined by the direct/ray interactor.

 ## Project Configuration